schullegerhard/Rag-from-scratch/README.md

 │   ├── 00_how_rag_works/
 │   │   └── example.js                      # Minimal RAG simulation with naive keyword search
 │   │
-│   ├── 01_knowledge_requirements/
+│   ├── 01_intro_to_llms/
-│   │   └── example.js                      # Define what knowledge is needed and where it comes from
+│   │   └── example.js                      # Introduction to LLMs, the brain of your RAG system
 │   │
 │   ├── 02_data_loading/
 │   │   └── example.js                      # Load and preprocess raw text data